christopherkade/christopherkade.github.io/static/articles/intro-to-testing.md

 We use the `simulate` method on the `button` wrapper to trigger the event and then check our title to see if it is equal to 1.

-Most event types can be simulated using that method, inputs, clicks, focus, blurs, scrolls etc.
+> **Note**: most event types can be simulated using the simulate method including inputs, clicks, focus, blurs, scrolls etc.

 <br>